EnergyNick/Crysis-Creative-Tools-Mod/README.md

  5. On "Change Fire Mode" *[X key]* - Remove last spawned entity.
  6. On "Open chat menu" *[Y key]* - Try to find entity by name from console variable ```v_debugVehicle``` in entity list.
 On success select it for spawn.
 (You can set it from console by type ```v_debugVehicle <YOUR_VALUE>```)

+### **[Script version] For Crysis 1 Remastered**

+Due to the presence of engine update features and the lack of some features, the mod has slight differences from the universal one.
+In particular, the keys used differ and to spawn you need to use your hands with the spawn mode turned on.

+#### Features
+- Ability to spawn entities from game (weapons, vehicles, NPS, etc) with Fist(?!) after enable special spawn mod.
+- They are grouped into categories for ease of use ("From box" - US vehicles, Asian vehicles, weapons).
+Also contain Bugged Vehicles for your own risk.
+- Customizable entity list of predefined entities for spawn (Just modify array in ```<YOUR_GAME_FOLDER>/Game/scripts/SpawnEntityList.lua```)

+#### How to use

+Select empty hands (no weapons) and hold down "Use" action *[F button]* (For disable also hold or change weapon).

+**Available actions by debug gun:**
+ 1. On "Fire" *[Left mouse click]* - Spawn entity on debug mark, choose by current vale of index from entity list.
+(On start is 1)
+ 2. On "Zoom" *[Right mouse click]* - Increment elements index and select next entity.
+ 3. On "Reload" *[R key]* - Increment category index and select next entity.
+ 4. On "Melee Attack" *[V key]* - Show currently selected category and item to spawn.
+ 5. On "Drop" *[J key]* - Remove last spawned entity.
+ 6. On "Open chat menu" *[Y key]* - Try to find entity by name from console variable ```i_debuggun_1``` in entity list.
+On success select it for spawn.
+(You can set it from console by type ```i_debuggun_1 <YOUR_VALUE>```)

+#### Known bugs
+- After VTOL you can't change to cloak or armor modes (Why?...)
+- Helicopter can't fly up or down
+- Also don't have models for Asian APC, US Hoverboard and maybe other.

 ### **[SDK version] Extended, for Crysis 1**